The Teichm\"uller Space of a 3-Dimensional Anosov Flow: Introduction

 Recall that a contact Anosov flow on $3$-manifold has $C^1$-smooth hyperbolic splitting and is transitive.
 Hence, as a corollary of Theorem \ref{thm flow Phi sC1 rigid}, we give a new proof of the rigidity result of Feldman-Ornstein for $3$-dimensional contact Anosov flows \cite{FO1987}.
-Such a rigidity for contact Anosov flow is extended by Gogolev-Rodriguez Hertz \cite{GRH2024} to higher dimensions.
+Such a rigidity for contact Anosov flow is extended by Gogolev-Rodriguez Hertz \cite{GRH2024} to higher dimensions, also see other works of Gogolev-Rodriguez Hertz such as \cite{GRH2025} for rigidity of Anosov diffeomorphisms with $C^1$-smooth unstable foliations.

 \begin{coralph} \emph{Let $\Phi$ and $\Psi$ be two $C^r$-smooth $(r>1)$ contact Anosov flows on $3$-manifolds.
 If $\Phi$ and $\Psi$ are conjugate, then they are $C^{r_*}$-smoothly conjugate.} \end{coralph}